haitlahcen/dhall-lang/Getting-started:-Generate-JSON-or-YAML.md

 > sure that you have OS X version 10.13.2 or newer and Nix version 1.11.15
 > or newer.

-Run the following commands to install the `dhall-json` package using the Nix package manager:
+Run the following command to install the `dhall-json` package using the Nix package manager:

 ```bash